More Than Six Decades of Leadership Experience Within the Computing Community

 The Every Student Succeeds Act is an important and historic step forward for K-12 education in the United States.
 The new law recognizes that computer science is a fundamental academic subject, along with reading and writing, vital to a “well-rounded” education in the 21st century.

 Jeff Forbes, associate professor of the Practice of Computer Science at Duke University, has been named Chair of the ACM Education Policy Committee.
 In leading the committee, Forbes will play a major role in developing initiatives aimed at shaping education policies that impact the computing field.

 The ACM US Public Policy Council (USACM) serves as the focal point for ACM's interaction with US government organizations, the computing community, and the US public in all matters of US public policy related to information technology.
-USACM addresses issues in Innovation, Privacy & Security, E-Voting, Digital Government, Accessibility, and Intellectual Property.
+USACM addresses issues in innovation, privacy, security, digital governance, intellectual property, accessibility, and e-voting.

 USACM signed a letter to President Obama from a variety of civil society organizations urging him to reject proposals that require US companies to deliberately weaken the security of their products.
 The letter encourages a focus on public policies to promote the wide adoption of strong encryption technology.

 ACM’s Code of Ethics outlines fundamental considerations of professional conduct, and serves as a basis for ethical decision making.
 These principles outline our obligation and responsibility to advance the profession as a force for good, and to make a positive impact on the world at large.

 Chair of ACM's U.S. Public Policy Council (USACM), and a Member-at-Large of ACM Council, Spafford is a professor of Computer Science at Purdue University, and founder and executive director of the Center for Education and Research in Information Assurance and Security (CERIAS) there.
 "The world needs informed, educated people to help set public policies."